-After you've submitted your application to business school, you can generally expect to receive a decision notification about three months after the application deadline.
-Check the individual schools' websites for their specific timeframes.
-The notification you receive will let you know if you've been accepted, waitlisted or denied.
+After you've submitted your business school application, you can generally expect to be notified of their decision about three months after the application deadline.
+Check each school's website for their specific timeframe.
+The notification will tell you if you've been accepted, waitlisted or denied.

 Congratulations, you've been accepted!

 After an appropriate celebration, it's time to focus on two things: getting your finances in order and informing your employer of your impending departure.
-Once you've been admitted, your school will provide you with information on public and private loans and scholarships, as well as other types of financial support.
-Getting your credit in order before applying is crucial, so make sure to get a copy of your credit report and fix any errors prior to beginning the loan application process.
+Once you've been admitted, your school will provide you with information on how to finance your MBA, including public and private loans, scholarships, and other types of financial support.
+Getting your credit in order before applying for loans is crucial, so make sure to get a copy of your credit report and fix any errors prior to beginning the loan application process.

-When it comes to letting your employer know you'll be leaving, always demonstrate the upmost professionalism.
-Give the appropriate amount of notice, present your resignation in writing, and explain why you're moving on.
-Make every effort not to burn any bridges and maintain your valuable network.
+Give your employer the appropriate amount of notice, present your resignation in writing, and explain why you're moving on.
+Make every effort to be professional, because your network is valuable.

 You're on the waitlist.

 Don't panic.
 Being waitlisted does not mean you won't get in.
 In fact, it means you were qualified and worthy, but one element might have been lacking.
-What to do now?
+What should you do now?

-Understand the type of waitlist you're on.
+- Understand the type of waitlist.
 There are two types of waitlists.
-The opt-out waitlist means that a school automatically puts you on the waitlist unless you tell them to remove you.
-The opt-in waitlist requires that you accept a position on the list, usually within a certain amount of time.
+An opt-out waitlist means that a school automatically puts you on the waitlist unless you ask to be removed.
+An opt-in waitlist requires that you accept a position on the list, usually within a certain amount of time.
 If you're still interested in attending the school, you should accept the waitlist offer.

-Ask for an application review.
-Some programs will give you feedback as to why you've been waitlisted.
-They may even make specific suggestions for how you can improve your chances of getting off the waitlist and into the program.
+- Ask for an application review.
+Some programs will let you know why you've been waitlisted.
+They may even make suggestions for how you can improve your chances of getting off the waitlist and into the program.
 If your school offers reviews, the waitlist letter will say so.
 If the letter specifically tells you not to contact them, don't ask.
-But if they don't specifically say, or if the letter is obviously personalized, then feel free to ask for feedback.
+But if they don't say or if the letter is obviously personalized, then feel free to ask for feedback.

-Send additional information.
-Some schools specifically prohibit sending additional information after you've submitted your application.
-But if your school allows it, consider sending updated information three-to-four weeks after you received your waitlist notification.
-This could include an updated resume reflecting a promotion, transcript from a recently completed course, an updated GMAT score, a one-page update on recent accomplishments or a new letter of support.
+- Send additional information.
+Some schools prohibit sending additional information after you've submitted your application.
+But if your school allows it and you have an update, consider sending it three to four weeks after you received your waitlist notification.
+This could include an updated resume reflecting a promotion, a transcript from a recently completed course, an updated GMAT score, a one-page update on recent accomplishments, or a new letter of support.

-Take classes.
-If a low GPA likely factored into your waitlist status, consider taking additional classes at the local community college to prove you have the intellectual ability as well as the discipline to do well in a rigorous quantitative curriculum.
-Good options include accounting, microeconomics, calculus or statistics.
+- Take classes.
+If a low GPA may have factored into your waitlist status, consider taking additional classes at the local community college to prove you have the intellectual ability and the discipline to do well in a rigorous quantitative curriculum.
+Good options include accounting, microeconomics, calculus, or statistics.

 Dang, you didn't get in.

 Yes, it's disappointing, but don't let it devastate you.
-If possible, seek feedback from the admissions committee on why you didn't make the cut, then make a plan to overcome any weaknesses in your application package if you'd like to apply again.
+If possible, seek feedback from the admissions committee on why you didn't make the cut.
+If you’d like to apply again, develop a plan to overcome any weaknesses in your application package.
 Schools may look favorably upon re-applicants, as it shows strong interest in the program.
-You can demonstrate you've grown, addressed your shortcomings and are a committed candidate.
+You can demonstrate that you've grown, addressed your shortcomings, and are a committed candidate.